yellowtree85/foundry-cross-chain-rebase-token-cu/README.md

 # About

-This project is a cross-chain rebase token where users can depost ETH iin exchange for rebase tokens which accrue rewards over time.
+This project is a cross-chain rebase token where users can depost ETH in exchange for rebase tokens which accrue rewards over time.

 - [Foundry Cross Chain Rebase Token](#foundry-cross-chain-rebase-token)
 - [About](#about)